KameiB/rl-language-packs/README.md

 Clone this repository, translate and customize the pack.meta and pack.png files.

-Check the [Language Wiki](https://minecraft.fandom.com/wiki/Language) to find your language code.
+Check the [Language Wiki](https://minecraft.fandom.com/wiki/Language) to find your language code (don't forget to rename the en_us.lang file to your language code!).
 When you finished translating:
 - Rename the "English_RLC" folder to match your language
 - ZIP it